mmphego/mmphego.github.io/_posts/2021-02-01-Install-Prometheus-and-Grafana-with-helm-3-on-Kubernetes-cluster-running-on-Vagrant-VM.md

 It is highly advisable to use some kind of ingress to expose the services to the world, an example would be to use [NGINX](https://kubernetes.github.io/ingress-nginx/).

-But for the testing purposes, we can either use;
+But for testing purposes, we can either use;
 - `kubectl port-forward` or,
 - Expose pods with [**NodePort** service](https://kubernetes.io/docs/concepts/services-networking/service/#nodeport).